plblum/jivs/README.md

 Because this is so full of goodness, let’s go through each property.

 -	`conditionDescriptor` – Already described above.
 It is not the only way to setup a Condition…
 -	`conditionCreator` – Alternative to creating a Condition by returning an implementation of ICondition.
-This choice gives you a lot of flexibility, especially when you have some complex logic that you feel you can code up in an Evaluate method easier than using a bunch of Conditions.
+This choice gives you a lot of flexibility, especially when you have some complex logic that you feel you can code up in an evaluate method easier than using a bunch of Conditions.
 -	`errorMessage` – A template for the message reporting an issue.
 Its intended location is nearby the Input, such that you can omit including the field’s label.
 “This field requires a value”.
 As a template, it provides tokens which can be replaced by live data.
 (Discussed later).
--	`summaryMessage` – Same idea as ErrorMessage except to be shown in a Validation Summary.
+-	`summaryMessage` – Same idea as errorMessage except to be shown in a Validation Summary.
 Its normal to include the field label in this message, using the {Label} token: “{Label} requires a value”.
 -	`severity` – Controls some validation behaviors with these three values.
 	-	`Error` – normal error and the default when this field is omitted.
 	-	`Severe` – If there are more validation rules, skip them.
 Severity=Error continues to evaluate the remaining validation rules.